simple2d/simple2d/README.md

 ### Text

 Text is drawn much like images.
-Start by finding your favorite OpenType font (with a `.ttf` or `.otf` file extension), then declare a pointer to a `S2D_Text` structure, and initialize it using `S2D_CreateText` giving it the file path to the font, the message to display, and the size:
+Start by finding your favorite OpenType font (with a `.ttf` or `.otf` file extension), then declare a pointer to a `S2D_Text` structure, and initialize it using `S2D_CreateText` providing the file path to the font, the message to display, and the size:

 ```c
 S2D_Text *txt = S2D_CreateText("vera.ttf", "Hello world!", 20);